HongshengWang9/SOTA-code/README.md

-The code is what we reproduced rather than the authors released.
+The code of the compared approaches is what we reproduced rather than the authors released.